 Our fictional property manager Penelope could give advice on each separate blog header per episode, interview a landlord she partners with that made these mistakes and learned the hard way, and even bring in an expert to discuss why proper maintenance is a must or a local expert on anti-discrimination laws.
 That’s seven podcast episodes which can be pieced out over several months, all from one blog!

 An E-book is a great way to diversify your offerings in your Call-to-Actions (CTAs).
 In Penelope’s case, her E-book can focus on advice for those who might want to pursue managing property on their own but are on the fence.
 E-books often incorporate pictures and breakdowns of content into easy-to-reference bullet points that guide rather than tell, while also doing a deeper dive into content than your typical blog post.
 For Penelope’s “common mistakes,” she can highlight best practices while explaining how she developed them.
 This way, the landlord gets a good sense of things to avoid and ideas on how to improve based on Penelope’s in-depth take on her experience.
 By providing a free, downloadable guide, you’re showing your confidence in your information which will turn a potential customer into a believer.

 Social Media Packaging

-Now that you know different ways to diversify your content and recycle one blog into many content pieces, let’s briefly discuss how you want to present these on social media.
+Now that you know different ways to diversify your content and repurposing one blog into many content pieces, let’s briefly discuss how you want to present these on social media.
 You may not use all of these platforms—businesses will find one or two that work for them and focus their efforts there—but it’s nice to have options.

 Many companies have a Facebook page to compliment and repackage what goes on their main website.
 Facebook is a great place to get discussions going and gain feedback directly from your customers.
 It’s also the best social media platform to post events with messaging capability and RSVPs.
 Finally, Facebook is somewhat of a catch-all for all types of content: